geotools/geotools/docs/user/unsupported/swing/faq.rst

 into memory (specifically into a spatial index) if you want faster performance out of it.

-For raster rendering you have a great deal of control over performance using JAI TileCache settings in addition to convering your rasters into an efficient format (anything is better than jpeg).
+For raster rendering you have a great deal of control over performance using JAI TileCache settings in addition to converting your rasters into an efficient format (anything is better than JPEG).

-Referneces:
+References:

 * `FeatureCollection Performance </library/main/collection>`_